 All equity investments in scope of Ind AS 109 Financial Instruments, are measured at fair value.
 Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS 103 Business Combinations, applies are classified as at FVTPL.
-For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the Iair value.
+For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
 The Company makes such election on an instrument-by- instrument basis.
-The classification is made on initial recognition and is irrevocable.
+The classification is made on

 If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
 There is no recycling of the amounts from OCI to P&L, even on sale of investment.
-However, the Company may transfer the cumulative gain or loss within equity.
+However, the Company may transfer